Amutheezan/amutheezan.github.io/docs/futurebus+.md

 Next I provides the output of error traces of Futurebus+ traces of cache coherence protocol using the command suffix ```-tv```.
 This provides the the reasons why the error happen (i.e two processors go to the exclusive states).

 ```
-This program should be regarded as a DEBUGGING aid, not as a
-certifier of correctness.
-Call with the -l flag or read the license file for terms
-and conditions of use.
-Run this program with "-h" for the list of options.

-Bugs, questions, and comments should be directed to
-"murphi@verify.stanford.edu".

-Murphi compiler last modified date: Jan 29 1999
-Include files   last modified date: Jan 29 1999

-Murphi Release 3.1
-Finite-state Concurrent System Verifier.

-Copyright (C) 1992 - 1999 by the Board of Trustees of
-Leland Stanford Junior University.

 Protocol: futurebus

 Algorithm: